maroro/Worm_tracker/README.md

 - RUN the code in the 'Worm_signal_tracking_MR.m'

 WHAT TO EXPECT?
-- When you rund the code it will first ask you to choose the TIFF stack that you will work with.
+- When you run the code it will first ask you to choose the TIFF stack that you will work with.
 I addition it will alow you to determine which sequence of frames from the stack you want to use for your analysis.

 - The first GUI window has two functions:
     1.  allow you to split GFP and RFP channels from a single image taken using a light splitter.